 If you are expecting a warm spell, consider mulching around the plant to help keep the roots cool.

 Also, make sure that your rhubarb is as stress free as possible.
 Watering during dry spells, regular fertilizing and keeping an eye out for and quickly treating pests and disease will greatly reduce the amount of flowering.

 Should I Let My Rhubarb Flower?

 There is no harm in letting your rhubarb flower, but keep in mind that energy the rhubarb plant puts towards making a flower and growing seeds is energy that will not being directed towards growing leaves.
 Since rhubarb is grown for the stems, most gardeners choose to remove the flowers as soon as they appear so the plant can focus its energy on leaf growth.
-Rhubarb flowers can simply be cut from the plant as soon as you see it appear.
+Rhubarb flowers can simply be cut from the plant as soon as you see them appear.

 If your rhubarb produces a flower, this does not affect the stems and leaves.
 The stems can still be used in cooking (though the leaves are still poisonous).

-A flowering rhubarb can cause a bit of alarm for a gardener, but now that you know more about why rhubarbs bolt and how to prevent or fix it when it happens, there’s nothing to worry about.
+A flowering rhubarb can cause a bit of alarm for a gardener, but now that you know more about why a rhubarb bolts and how to prevent or fix it when it happens, there’s nothing to worry about.
 You can still enjoy the wonderful taste of rhubarb grown fresh in your garden.